revolt3d/politics/content/news/1215202-bothsiderism-bullshit.md

 ---
-Title: Dear NPR, It's not both parties.
-The GOP has spiraled into a shit show of nazis and fascists.
+Title: Dear NPR, both parties have not been radicalized - it's really just the Republicans
 Description: The MSM doesn't get it.
 Or they get it and they're lying to us.
 Author: revolt3d
 Date: 2022-12-15 17:22